fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 BELIZE POPULATION

 Most of the major towns and villages of Belize lie on the coast or along major rivers.
-In recent times however, new settlements have formed, mostly in the Cayo District of Western Belize and the Toledo District in Southern Belize.
+In recent times, new settlements have formed, mostly in the Cayo District of Western Belize and the Toledo District in Southern Belize.
 The latest census in Belize shows a population of over 350,000 made up of Creole, Garifuna, Mestizo, Maya, Mennonites, and Europeans.
 Belize in general has a very young population with over 50% of the people under 18 years old.

 BELIZE LANGUAGE